Jean-Poul/Neo4j-assignment/README.md

 Submit the solution in your Github repository and a link to it in Peergrade.

 This is a group project, the solution of which provides 20 study points.

+## Walkthrough

+All our answers to the above questions are answered in the notebook Assigntment5-Neo4j-Nodesolution.
+For example with a query string (cypher) look in the notebook assignment-4-neo4j.